 I-90, Application to Replace Permanent Resident Card

-Use this form to replace a Green Card.
+Use this form to replace or renew a Green Card.

 DO NOT submit this form if you are a conditional resident seeking to remove conditions on your Green Card.
 If you are a conditional resident, you must submit one of the following:

 - Form I-751, Petition to Remove Conditions on Residence, to remove conditions on a Green Card obtained through marriage

 - I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, to remove conditions on a Green Card obtained through financial investment in a U.S. business.

 If you need evidence of your lawful permanent resident status while waiting to receive a replacement Green Card, we may issue you an Alien Documentation, Identification & Telecommunications (ADIT) stamp after you file this form.
 Additionally, if you applied for naturalization at least six months before your Green Card expired, you may be able to receive an ADIT stamp instead of filing a Form I-90.
 If you need assistance, contact the USCIS Contact Center.

 As a lawful permanent resident, you must have a valid, unexpired Permanent Resident Card or equivalent document with you at all times.
 Applying for naturalization does not change this requirement.